antonrmolina/devnote-template/main.md

 # Background: What does folinic acid do in PURE?

 Folinic acid (5-formyl-THF) is one of the components in Energy Mix, the small molecule components of PURE reactions, and is crucial to the production of N-formylmethionine (fMet) by the enzyme Methionyl-tRNA formyltransferase (MTF). fMet is a modified amino acid required for translation initiation in bacterial systems like PURE.
 However, folinic acid cannot be used directly by MTF and first has to be converted into 10-formyltetrahydrofolate (10-formyl-THF).
-This process happens in two steps: (1) folinic acid is converted (chemically or enzymatically) to an intermediate product 5,10-methenyl-THF, which then (2) spontaneously hydrolyzes into 10-formyl-THF.
+This process happens in two steps: (1) folinic acid is converted (chemically or enzymatically) to an intermediate product 5,10-methenyl-THF, which then (2) spontaneously hydrolyzes into 10-formyl-THF ({ref}`fig:FA_metabolism`).

 :::{figure} ./figures/FA_metabolism.png
-:label: fig1-FA_metabolism.png
+:label: fig:FA_metabolism
 :width: 75%
 Reaction pathway for the production of 10-formyl-THF from Folinic acid by MTHFS.
 The formyl group used in fMet synthesis is highlighted in yellow.
 We highlight a nonchanging portion of the molecule in blue for visual convenience.
 :::